iposelag/Pose-Lagoa_et_al_SBEACD/README.md

 - Model 1 (RF)
     - shap_results: the shap results are given as a unique importance value for sample and gene.

+## 4. ML analysis and generation of candidate list of genes

+We create RadarCharts with the prediction performance across all scenarios: `analysis_results_ML_models.R`.
+We analyse the shap values, create aggregated metrics and obtain the candidate list of genes: `aggregated_normalized_shap.R`, `candidate_genes_analytical.R`, `candidate_genes_mclust.R`